serverless/blog/posts/2017-06-22-serverless-v1.16.0.md

 }
 ```

-Next up we simply define that we want to use this bucket in combination with a `AWS256` server-side encryption for our deployments in our `serverless.yml` file:
+Next, we simply define that we want to use this bucket in combination with a `AWS256` server-side encryption for our deployments in our `serverless.yml` file:

 ```yml
 service: